Last Revision Date: December 9, 2019

 - UW System Administrative Policy 165 (SYS 165), Academic Year Definition and Assorted Derivatives (formerly ACPS 4.0) includes criteria for determining when compensation may be paid on an “overload” basis to academic staff.

 - Section 16.417(2), Wis.
 Statutes, limits the amount of additional compensation that full-time employees of one UW institution may earn during the same year from another UW institution.

-For purposes of this paper, financial transactions between UW institutions are divided into seven broad categories.
+For purposes of this paper, financial transactions between UW institutions are divided into six broad categories.